tensorpack/tensorpack/docs/tutorial/extend/dataflow.md

 [DataFromList](../../modules/dataflow.html#tensorpack.dataflow.DataFromList),
 which you can use if your data format is simple.
-In general, you probably need to write a source DataFlow to produce data for your task, and then compose it with existing modules (e.g. mapping, batching, prefetching, ...).
+In general, you probably need to write a source DataFlow to produce data for your task, and then compose it with other DataFlow (e.g. mapping, batching, prefetching, ...).

 The easiest way to create a DataFlow to load custom data, is to wrap a custom generator, e.g.:
 ```python